phreda4/phreda4.github.io/doc/15-dbm.md

 ## Work with database

 In lib/parse.txt you have word for select the correct field.
+The idea is keep the adress of register an search the next control char

 ```
 ::>>s | adr -- adr'	| go to next separator